Miramar Entertainment Park

 Miramar Entertainment Park (美麗華百樂園 (Měilìhuá Bǎilèyuán)) is a shopping mall located in the Dazhi area in Zhongshan District of Taipei, Taiwan.

 The shopping mall contains an IMAX theater.
 With 28m × 21m dimensions, its movie screen is the largest in Asia for screening commercial films.

 Ferris wheel

 On the roof of Miramar Entertainment Park is a 70 m tall ferris wheel, third tallest in Taiwan after the 88 m Sky Wheel at Janfusun Fancyworld and Sky Dream in Lihpao Land.
 The building and wheel combined have a total overall height of 100 m, making it previously the highest overall in Taiwan, but now superseded by the Dream Mall ferris wheel (Kaohsiung Eye) in Kaohsiung, a smaller 50 m diameter wheel on a taller building which opened in May 2007.

 Transportation

-The Wenhu line of the Taipei Metro has a station (Jiannan Road station) next to the mall.
+The Wenhu line of the Taipei Metro has a station next to the mall.